varjolab/ProteoGyver/README.md

 # Proteogyver

-Proteogyver is a comprehensive web-based platform for proteomics and interactomics data analysis.
+Proteogyver (PG) is a low-threshold, web-based platform for proteomics and interactomics data analysis.
 It provides tools for quality control, data visualization, and statistical analysis of mass spectrometry-based proteomics data.
+These should be used as rapid ways to get preliminary data (or in simple cases, publishable results) out of manageable chunks of MS rundata.
+PG is not intended to be a full-featured analysis platform, but rather a quick way to identify issues, characterize results, and move on to more detailed analysis.
+The additional tools of PG can be used for inspecting how MS is performing across a sample set (MS Inspector), and for generating colocalization heatmaps from microscopy data (Microscopy Colocalizer).

-## Features
+## QC and quick analysis toolset

 ### Core Analysis Workflows
 - **Proteomics Analysis**